 licensing and inspection.
 This product may contain

-- Before you can sell time or temperature controlled for safety items you must pass an approved food handler’s safety training.
+- Before you can sell time or temperature controlled for safety items, you must pass an approved food handler’s safety training.
 (I took the food manager’s course from ServSafe and I learned so much!)

 - You can also SHIP your products!

 - If there is an outbreak of foodborne illness stemming from your home baking business, you will be subject to the same investigations, inspections, and liabilities as a retail establishment.
+Liability insurance is a good idea.

 Helpful items for Home Bakery Owners